-There is no treatment to cure a food allergy.
-The best way of preventing an allergic reaction is to identify the food that causes the allergy and then avoid it.
+The best way of preventing an allergic reaction is to identify the food that causes the allergy and avoid it.

 Read more about identifying foods that cause allergies (allergens).

-However, avoid making any radical changes to your or your child's diet, such as cutting dairy products, without first talking to your GP.
+Avoid making any radical changes, such as cutting out dairy products, to your or your child's diet without first talking to your GP.
 For some foods, such as milk, you may need to speak to a dietitian before making any changes.

 A type of medication called an antihistamine can help relieve the symptoms of a mild or moderate allergic reaction.
-A higher dose of antihistamines is often needed to control symptoms.
+A higher dose of antihistamine is often needed to control acute allergic symptoms.

 Read more about the treatment of food allergies.

 When to seek medical advice

 If you think you or your child may have a food allergy, it's very important to ask for a professional diagnosis from your GP.
-They can then refer you to an allergy clinic.
+They can then refer you to an allergy clinic if appropriate.

 Many parents mistakenly assume their child has a food allergy when their symptoms are actually caused by a completely different condition.

 Read more about diagnosing food allergies.

 Most food allergies affect younger children under the age of three.
-It is estimated around 1 in every 14 children of this age has at least one food allergy.
+It's estimated around 1 in every 14 children of this age has at least one food allergy.

-Most children who have food allergies to milk, eggs, soya and wheat in early life will "outgrow" this allergy by the time they start school.
+Most children who have food allergies to milk, eggs, soya and wheat in early life will grow out of it by the time they start school.

 Food allergies that develop during adulthood, or persist into adulthood, are likely to be lifelong allergies.

 For reasons that are unclear, rates of food allergies have risen sharply in the last 20 years.

-However, deaths from anaphylaxis-related food reactions are now very rare.
+However, deaths from anaphylaxis-related food reactions are now rare.
 There are around 10 deaths related to food allergies in England and Wales each year.